Anwarr28/alx-system_engineering-devops/0x00-shell_basics/README.md

 pwd: print working dir
 ls: list of your current dir
-cd /: change the working dir to the user's home dir
+cd /: change the working dir to the user's home dir ls -l: Display current directory contents in a long format